exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 * Download the Docker image for the specified version `$VERSION` of the AI-Lab if the image of the specified version is not yet available in your Docker service
 * Run a Docker container using this image
 * Mount the volume `$VOLUME` to the directory `/home/jupyter/notebooks` inside the container
+  * Option `--volume` is optional and enables keeping your changes to notebook files or the configuration parameters across separate sessions with the AI-Lab Docker Edition, see [Managing User Data](managing-user-data.md).
   * If the volume does not exist yet, then it will be created automatically.
 * Forward port `49494` on the [daemon machine](prerequisites.md) to allow connections from all IP addresses matched by `$LISTEN_IP`